cucumber-rs/cucumber/book/src/Getting_Started.md

 [![Async Cucumber](https://asciinema.org/a/GJjWi2Tn10jqNjWwnfOK3quad.svg)](https://asciinema.org/a/GJjWi2Tn10jqNjWwnfOK3quad)

-Hm, it looks like executor waited only for the first `Feature` 🤔, what's going on?
+Hm, it looks like the executor waited only for the first `Feature` 🤔, what's going on?

 By default `Cucumber` executes `Scenarios` [concurrently](https://en.wikipedia.org/wiki/Concurrent_computing)!
-That means executor actually did wait for all steps, but overlapped!
+That means executor actually did wait for all the steps, but overlapped!
 This allows you to execute tests much faster!

 If for some reason you don't want to run your `Scenarios` concurrently, use `@serial` tag on them: